%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 The total direct cost to attend SUA for the 2016-2017 year will be $40,406.
 This figure includes $29,372 for tuition, $11,812 for room and board and incidental costs of approximately $3,000 for a domestic student and $4,000 for international students.

-Have your parents submit a statement indicating income supported with copies of W-2 and/or check stubs.
-International students should submit officially translated documents with income figures converted to U.S. dollars.
+Have your parents submit a statement indicating income, supported with copies of W-2 and/or check stubs.
+International students should submit official translated documents with income figures converted to U.S. dollars.

 When will I find out if I am eligible to receive aid at SUA?